Testimonials

 If access to the API is disabled, calls to it return 403 Forbidden, with the message "API access is disabled".

-API access cannot be enabled for the free version of the software or for the online demo.
+API access cannot be enabled on the online demo.

 Making requests